md-ash-dot/newstok/README.md

 - CI Python Linter

-  - No errors were returned when passing through the official [CI Python Linter](https://pep8ci.herokuapp.com/)
+  - No major errors were found except for E501 line too long ,when passing through the official [CI Python Linter](https://pep8ci.herokuapp.com/)
+  - Line too long errors were not corrected, due to time constraints and in fear of breaking the code.

 ![HTML Validator](/)

 - HTML

-  - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/)
+  - No major errors were returned when passing through the official [W3C validator](https://validator.w3.org/)
+  - In article detail views CSS: font-optical-sizing: Property font-optical-sizing doesn't exist was returned.
+  - In testomonials page CSS: white-space-collapse: Property white-space-collapse doesn't exist was returned.
+  - These were probably created from the richtext in the admin panel, and were not corrected, due to time constraints and in fear of breaking the code.

 ![HTML Validator](/)

 - css